Jaycode88/veg-centric-msp3/README.md

     ![mockup](static/documentation/adminxbtns.webp)

  - ## Future Features I would like to include
+    - #### Pagination

+        As the App's user base grows there will be many recipes being displayed on the show recipes(home) Page for users that are signed in.
+I believe I will need to add pagination to control the amount of recipes displaying on this page.

     - #### User ratings

         I think it would be a nice touch for users to be able to rate recipes they have tried, With these ratings displaying among the recipe details.